Ry-Rousseau/Ry-Rousseau/README.md

 * Cloud: GCP, Azure
 * Visualization: Power BI, Looker Studio, Streamlit
 * Analysis: Tidyverse, Pandas, Tensorflow, Matplotlib, Scikit-learn

-### 🔎 About Me
-I'm currently working as a research officer in international policial economy at the London School of Economics, where I develop quantitative methods for causal inference.
-Seeking a challenging role in data science to advance my skills.

 <h3 align="center">📜 Certificates</h3>